isomerpages/mddi-corp/_what-we-do/Digital Singapore/Digital Economy.md

 <h3>Equipping Enterprises to seize opportunities in a digital future</h3>
 <p>MDDI will continue to support our enterprises in their digitalisation
 journey, to transform their business and innovate.
 Our enterprises have made good progress in embracing digital technologies.
-The <strong>Digital Enterprise Blueprint</strong>, was co-created in consultation with various stakeholders, including SMEs, industry leaders, solutions providers, and trade associations to power our enterprises in their next bound of digitalisation.
+The <a href="https://www.mci.gov.sg/digital-enterprise-blueprint/" rel="noopener noreferrer nofollow" target="_blank">Digital Enterprise Blueprint</a>, was co-created in consultation with various stakeholders, including SMEs, industry leaders, solutions providers, and trade associations to power our enterprises in their next bound of digitalisation.
 It outlines the